PolarizedLightFieldMicroscopy/napari-LF-docs-samples/GUVSimul1/ReadMe_GUVSimul1.txt

-Radiometry_GUVSimul1.tif: Radiometry image for generating calibration file DarkFrame_GUVSimul1.tif: Dark frame VolumeGroundTruth_GUVSimul1.tif: Volume stack used for simulating light field image, considered ground truth Direct_GUVSimul1.tif: Simulated direct image projected onto µLens array, using simulateDirect[guv[22, 1], {0, 0, 0}, {{-14, 14}, {-14, 14}}, True]
+Radiometry_GUVSimul1.tif: Radiometry image for generating calibration file DarkFrame_GUVSimul1.tif: Dark frame VolumeGroundTruth_GUVSimul1.tif: Volume stack used for simulating light field image, considered ground truth VolumeGroundTruth_GUVSimul1.tif: Volume stack used for simulating light field image, considered Direct_GUVSimul1.tif: Simulated direct image projected onto µLens array, using simulateDirect[guv[22, 1], {0, 0, 0}, {{-14, 14}, {-14, 14}}, True]

 Calibration_GUVSimul1-104.lfc: Number of Slices 104, um per Slice 0.43, Supersample 4
 	This calibration file is about 250MB and too big for Github storage.
 The file was deleted from this Repository -> output_stack-104.tif

-VolumeGroundTruth_GUVSimul1Scaled.tif: This file holds the same data as the original ground truth file, but slightly scaled and padded so it can directly be compared to the output_stack data.
+VolumeGroundTruth_GUVSimul1Scaled.tif: This file holds the same data as the original ground truth file, but slightly scaled and padded so it occupies a volume of 104x104x104.
+The scaled version can directly be compared to the output_stack data and for generating a light field image using the Forward Projection